navidoptus/powerstore_backup/README.md

 ## Prerequisites

+1. **PowerShell Environment**:
+   - Ensure PowerShell is installed on the server that will run the script.
+(PowerShell is standard on Windows; on Linux, PowerShell Core may need to be installed.)

+2. **Server with Network Access**:
+   - The server executing the script must have network access to your PowerStore appliance and any required firewall or routing permissions.

-1. **PowerStore API Access**:
+3. **PowerStore API Access**:
-   - Access to PowerStore’s REST API endpoint with valid credentials.

-2. **Server for Script Execution**:
-   - A Windows server with PowerShell installed, or a Linux server (requires script adaptation).
-   - Network connectivity to PowerStore's management IP.
+   - Confirm that you have the **PowerStore REST API credentials** and endpoint information.
+The script requires API credentials for authentication, so be sure to test connectivity to the PowerStore API from this server.

+4. **PowerStore API Permissions**:
+   - The API user account must have permission to perform NAS clone creation, NDMP configuration, and deletion operations.

-3. **Data Domain Appliance**:
+5. **Data Domain Configuration**:
+   - Verify that your Data Domain appliance is configured to receive NDMP backups from PowerStore.

+6. **Valid IP Address (if needed)**:
-   - Ensure your Data Domain appliance is NDMP-compatible and can connect to the PowerStore NAS.
+   - If your Data Domain appliance requires an IP for the NAS clone, ensure that an IP from the correct VLAN is available and included in the script.

-4. **Optional Static IP Address**:
-   - An IP address in the backup VLAN, if required for connectivity between the NAS clone and the Data Domain appliance.

 ---